 - 7. When you are ready to save the file, select File/Save to save the configuration file. - 8.
-You must restart the Orchid Fusion VMS service in Windows to implement the new settings. - Beginning with version 2.10, some of the Orchid Core VMS configuration settings can be edited from within the Orchid Fusion VMS user interface.
+You must restart the Orchid Fusion VMS service in Windows to implement the new settings. - Some of the Orchid Recorder configuration settings can be edited from within the Orchid Fusion VMS user interface.
 (This is done using the Advanced Settings feature which is explained in the Orchid Fusion VMS Administrator Guide.)
-To edit the Orchid Core VMS configuration file using standard text editors, please refer to the Orchid Core VMS Installation Guide.
+To edit the Orchid Recorder configuration file using standard text editors in Windows, please refer to the Orchid Recorder Installation Guide.